 The Mass Market Appeal of the Linear Thinker

-Female audience members have no problem relating to linear thinkers.
-They empathize with them just as much as they do with holistic thinkers, because at a very base instinctual level they solve problems holistically.
-Holism has no problem relating to linearity.
-They may wonder sometimes why the linear thinker can’t see the forest for the trees, but they’ll never have an issue relating to it…because that’s what they do.
+Female audience members relate easily to linear thinkers.
+They empathize with them just as much as they do with holistic thinkers, because at a base instinctual level they solve problems holistically.
+Holism understands linearity.
+They may wonder sometimes why the linear thinker can’t see the forest for the trees, but they’ll never have an issue relating … because that’s what they do.
 They relate.

 Merida will be a linear thinker.
 No doubt.
 She will do everything a boy can do and she’ll do it with flair and strength.
 But she won’t do everything a girl can do.
 She will appeal to both male and female audience members and Pixar’s reign of the mass market will continue en masse.
 They will appear to be expanding their horizons, but in reality, they won’t.